Steps You Can Take If You’ve Just Been Raped or Sexually Assaulted

 - If you do not have a paper bag, place the clothes in a clean pillow case.

 6. If you choose to go to the hospital, bring the clothes you were assaulted in in a paper bag or clean pillow case, as well as a complete change of clothes (including socks, undergarments, and other clothes).
-If you are wearing the clothes you wore during the assault, since they are evidence, the Sexual Assault Nurse Examiner will take your clothes into custody.
+If you are wearing the clothes you wore during the assault, since they are evidence, the Sexual Assault Nurse Examiner will take your clothes.